 “Unity in diversity” in fact is more than a European Commission Logo.
 Pakistani Women in Dutch Society is about one community from many others which find a place to live in peace without Taliban, military threat or lack of resources.
-Overseas Progressive Pakistanis organized this event which still creates a deep debate in all societies around the world.
+Overseas Progressive Pakistanis organized this event, which still creates a profound debate in all societies around the world.
 You can listen to a few ideas of them, and the most special one is the connection between Democracy and Religion special in Pakistan society:

 I love Pakistan even all I know about it is Meesha Shafi, Malala Yousafzai, and Shahid Zahoor.
-Anyway when Overseas Progressive Pakistanis announced his event about Integration of Pakistani Women in Dutch Society I considered my chance to “touch” Pakistan even abroad in Nederland until I full fill my dream to explore the field country.
+Anyway when Overseas Progressive Pakistanis announced his event about Integration of Pakistani Women in Dutch Society I considered my chance to “touch” Pakistan even abroad in the Netherlands until I full fill my dream to explore the field country.
 I succeed to change some words with Mr. Aamir Rana, Mr. Mansoor Alam, Mr. Amer Morgahi which is an Urdu teacher and Mrs. Iffat Gill, founder at The Code to Change – Amsterdam Women in Technology.